 We wish to promote simplicity of structure.
 We regard patterns as structurally complex if they require multiple Java classes for their implementation, e.g., Model-View-Controller or the Strategy and Adapter patterns.
 Simple patterns are generally implementable as a single class.

-The common historical division of patterns into structural, behavioral, etc., categories is not our concern.
-Rather, our pragmatic indifference is rooted in the notion that patterns may manifest both structural elements and behavioral responsibilities.
 It is this sense of simplicity that we read into Kent Beck’s contentions that “simplicity can encourage flexibility” (Beck 2007, 12) and “… the flexibility of simplicity and extensive tests is more effective than the flexibility offered by speculative design.”
 (Beck 2007, 12)

 Once a set of implementation patterns has become habitual, I program faster and with fewer distracting thoughts.
 When I began writing my first set of implementation patterns (1996) I thought I was a proficient programmer.
 To encourage myself to focus on patterns, I refused to type a character of code unless I had first written down the pattern I was following.
 It was frustrating, like I was coding with my fingers glued together.
 For the first week every minute of coding was preceded by an hour of writing.
 The second week I found I had most of the basic patterns in place and most of the time I was following existing patterns.
 By the third week I was coding much faster than I had before, because I had carefully looked at my own style and I wasn’t nagged by doubts.